amomen9/SQLServer-DBA-Tools/README.md

 Modified GNU GLP3 as noted, commercial usage without consent is also not allowed.
 If you wish to contribute to the codes or have any suggestions or want to report a flaw, please give me an email at amomen@gmail.com.
-I'd be appreciative These scripts are for SQL Server's general purposes.
-For full corresponding instructions for each script, please refer to the README.md file included in its folder.
+I'd be appreciative
+- These scripts are for SQL Server's general purposes.
+For corresponding instructions for each script, please read them below.
 - The scripts are not pretty much optimized where they don't need to be.
 - I will gladly write scripts for you if you wish.
 - Some scripts (I believe a few) might seem simple (they are put inside the "Educational" directory), but they carry usefull tricky ideas